 Management is responsible for the selection and use of appropriate accounting policies.
-The significant accounting polices used by Mercer County School District are described in Note A to the financial statements.
-In 2018 the District adopted new accounting guidance, GASB No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.
-No other new accounting policies were adopted and the application of existing policies was not changed during 2018.
+The significant accounting policies used by Mercer County School District are described in Note A to the financial statements.
+No new accounting policies were adopted and the application of existing policies was not changed during 2019.
 We noted no transactions entered into by Mercer County School District during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.